Dongchenl/caer/README.md

-connect_davis.h | Configure the input to receive events from DAVIS/DVS silicon retina. dynapse_output.h | Configure the output neurons to send spikes to the ROLLS chip. reset.h | Reset the learning algorithm and the network. record.h | Record the neural activity on chips.
+connect_davis.h | Configure the input to receive events from DAVIS/DVS silicon retina. dynapse_output.h | Configure the output neurons to send spikes to the ROLLS chip. reset.h | Reset the learning algorithm and the network. record.h | Record the neural activity on chip.

 # Usage